No Failure for the Sake of Failure

 Before delving into how mistakes can lead to innovation and how to foster a culture of failure, it is important to define what mistakes are and what kind of mistakes can actually be helpful.

 Well, there are different types of mistakes or even more different root causes.
-With the help of these, mistakes can be roughly categorised: helpful vs. non-helpful, invaluable vs. valueless, constructive vs. destructive, etc. Probably the worst mistakes are those that could have been avoided.
-Whether by reading documentations, researching, applying guidelines, or considering specifications.
+With the help of these, mistakes can be roughly categorised: helpful vs. non-helpful, invaluable vs. valueless, and constructive vs. destructive.
+Probably the worst mistakes are those that could have been avoided.
+Whether by reading documentations, researching, or considering specifications.
 It may sound harsh, but these mistakes can be traced back to recklessness or inattention.

 Try, fail, and try something else until you find or create a solution that works.
 George Couros

 Last but not least, there are smart mistakes that occur during experiments and research; in processes that are meant to gain insights and learn more.
 Processes in which, by definition, not everything is known that needs to be taken into account.
 These are the mistakes that can trigger innovation and have a real, constructive influence, and are therefore mainly responsible for the positive connotations of mistakes in Silicon Valley.